ejchung0406/STEM-AE/figure7/README.md

 - **STEM (Ours)**: NVIDIA's **Nsight Systems** (`nsys`).

 We collected the timing data from these scripts to obtain the data for Table 5.

+---

+### Discrepancies with the Original Paper
+#### Randomness Involved
+Please note that the data obtained from the AE code may differ slightly from the results shown in the paper.
+This is because many of the evaluated kernel sampling methods involve randomness, and our AE code only runs a single iteration with default settings.
+You can modify this by changing the function arguments where `iter=1`.
+Even without this change, however, you should still observe trends consistent with those shown in the paper.
+#### PKA and Sieve Sampling Methods on Some Rodinia Workloads
+As noted in Section 8 of the paper, for the _gaussian_ and _heartwall_ workloads, we manually tuned previous methods (PKA and Sieve) to sample kernels randomly instead of always selecting the first chronological kernel, as this yielded better performance.
+We did this to ensure our method was compared against the best possible versions of prior methods, even if that required additional fine-tuning.
+However, this tuning is not implemented in our AE code, so PKA and Sieve may show larger errors on these workloads compared to what is reported in the paper.
+#### Sieve Sampling Method on CASIO Workloads
+Please also note that a naïve implementation of Sieve (one of the previous methods) shows very poor speedup on CASIO workloads.
+This is also stated on page 9 of the original paper:

+> For CASIO workloads, we disabled Sieve’s additional clustering using KDE (kernel density estimation), as it led to oversampling and limited speedups to below 2–5× on each workload.

+In the provided `.xlsx` file, the Sieve data is generated with KDE clustering enabled, as this is the default setting in our AE code.
+To obtain speedup and error numbers closer to those in the paper, you should disable KDE clustering only for CASIO workloads.
+To do this, please edit `figure7/sampling_methods/sieve.py` by uncommenting line 82 and commenting out lines 83–97.